Pidgin and Creole Languages: Brief History

 7. There is a distinct lack of morphonemic variation.

-8. Unlike the many Austroasiatic, Sino-Tibetan, Niger-Congo, and indigenous languages of America, pidgins and creole languages do not have tones.
+8. Unlike the many Austroasiatic, Sino-Tibetan, Niger-Congo, and indigenous languages of America, pidgins and creoles do not have tones.

 9. There is often no grammatical gender or number.
 It is usually replaced by reduplication for plurals and superlatives and other parts of speech that represent the concept of the quantity increasing.